 |Summer Dates (Monday – Friday):||June 24th – July 19th, 2019|

 PHASE 2: SEMINAR PHASE: Fall and Spring Weekend Seminars

-There will be four 4-day seminars throughout the year as follows: October 25th – 28th and November 15th – 18th, 2018; and, March 14th – 17th and May 16th– 19th, 2019.
+There will be four 3-day seminars throughout the year as follows: October 18th – 20th and November 22nd – 24th, 2019; and, March 6th – 8th and May 15th– 17th, 2020.
 The seminars offer individuals the opportunity to meet with instructors and to receive continued feedback on their progress in the program, while providing for the continuation of instructional courses.
-The adult learners will continue their course studies with Child Development and the Montessori curriculum areas of Math, Language, Science, History, Geography, Cultural Studies, Classroom Leadership and Peace Education.
-The weekend seminars will be held on the North Shore, beginning on Thursday mornings and ending late afternoon on Sunday.
+The adult learners will continue their course studies with the Montessori curriculum areas of Math, Language, Science, History, Geography, Cultural Studies, Classroom Leadership and Peace Education.
+The weekend seminars will be held on the North Shore, beginning on Friday mornings and ending late afternoon on Sunday.

 * Though unusual, academic course dates are subject to unanticipated change.

 The American Montessori Society and Northeast Montessori Institute require each Montessori teacher candidate to complete a nine-month teaching practicum in a 2.5 – 6 Early Childhood classroom.
 To meet the student teaching requirement for teacher certification, the adult learner must teach in a Montessori classroom for at least a half-day session for a period of nine months.

 The Student Teaching Practicum will begin after the summer session, or adult learners may wait until the completion of the academic phase.
 The requirement can be met in one of two ways: